-Presentation has become a huge aspect of fine dining marketing.
+The presentation has become a huge aspect of fine dining marketing.
 But would the food on your plate taste better if you couldn’t see it?
 The loss of one sense is said to heighten the other senses and thus intensify food’s flavors.

 This is the primary concept behind dine in the dark restaurants.
-Over the last few decades a number of such restaurants have opened up across the globe, though the very first is said to have launched in Paris in the early 1990s.
+Over the last few decades, a number of such restaurants have opened up across the globe, though the very first is said to have launched in Paris in the early 1990s.

-Wait staff at these eateries are often visually impaired or are specially trained to provide service in the dark.
+The wait staff at these eateries are often visually impaired or are specially trained to provide service in the dark.

-Dans le Noir is an international dining in the dark chain open in cities from Paris to St Petersburg.
+Dans le Noir is international dining in the dark chain open in cities from Paris to St Petersburg.

 4) Tables in the Sky

 Restaurateurs love to play with diners’ senses or to provide some kind of spectacle.
 And dining in the sky at a table suspended high in the air certainly promises both.

 Along with a sense of danger, visiting such eateries usually has a touch of exclusivity, as it’s simply not possible to suspend a huge number of diners in the sky at once.